typograph/pysimiam/doc/tutorial.rst

 In order to achieve this, the supervisor should subdivide achieving the goal into several small tasks and use one or more controllers to accomplish them.
-The controllers are supposed to be general, reusable robot behaviours, and the task of the supervisor is to choose a suitable controller and supply the expected parameters to it, as deduced from the particular robot's parameters.
+The controllers are supposed to be general, reusable robot behaviors, and the task of the supervisor is to choose a suitable controller and supply the expected parameters to it, as deduced from the particular robot's parameters.

 The simple case
 ^^^^^^^^^^^^^^^

-The simplest supervisor only has one behaviour for the robot.
+The simplest supervisor only has one behavior for the robot.
 In the constructor, the supervisor should create the corresponding controller and assign it to the :attr:`~supervisor.Supervisor.current` variable.
 In order to load the controller, it is recommended to use the :meth:`~supervisor.Supervisor.create_controller` method,